Sisi198/EEG-Study/README.md

-EEG-Study
+# EEG-Study

-How to start:
+## How to start:
 <img width="990" height="970" alt="Screenshot 2026-04-21 at 4 01 03 pm" src="https://github.com/user-attachments/assets/e7814f4f-daa0-4660-a1c5-543496d616cb" />

 Before started:

 Step 1. open the EEGLAB

-Step 2. click file -> load the exisiting dataset
+Step 2. click file -> load the exisiting dataset   <span style="color:red"> this is just for prac.
+In real experiemental setting, I need to import data in a right format</span>

 Step 3. find and click the "eeglab_data.set"